 AFAS MERIT SCHOLARSHIP

 Each year, Air Force Aid Society awards a minimum of 10 Merit Scholarships.
-These $5,000 scholarships are available to dependent children and spouses of active duty and retired Airmen who demonstrate outstanding academic potential based on GPA.
+These $5,000 scholarships are available to dependent children and spouses of active duty and retired Airmen or Guardians who demonstrate outstanding academic potential based on GPA.

 Incoming college and university freshmen students who have already successfully completed the Arnold Education Grant application may be considered for a Merit Scholarship.